TimSchoonbeek/AssemblyStateRecognition/readme.md

 - train.sh contains the code to execute 5 cycles with different seeds for a given setting.
 The default settings are for the best-performing model: SupCon with ISIL for the ViT-S model.

+## Data set-up
+To get the data for testing on erroneous states, download the testdata.zip file via the [project page](https://timschoonbeek.github.io/state_rec).
+Unzip and point to this directory in the provided .sh scripts to evaluate tests.

+To get the training and test data on non-erroneous samples:

+0. Install the public [IndustReal dataset](https://timschoonbeek.github.io/industreal) following the instructions and directory structure provided.
+This option provides you with all IndustReal data, but requires some further processing if you want the representation learning framework to function out-of-the-box.
+1. Create train/val/test directories with an images directory and labels.json file, where all train/val/test images are present.
+Provide unique names to the images and use the original bounding box detections to create a new labels.json, containing these new names.
+If desired, you can modify the dataloaders yourself to circumvent this step.

+Please note that we are working on a script to provide that automatically performs this step, to make it easier to get starting with the repo.

 ## Set-up:

 0. Install the public [IndustReal dataset](https://timschoonbeek.github.io/industreal) following the instructions and directory structure provided
-1. Install required packages: pip install -r requirements.txt
+0. Install required packages: pip install -r requirements.txt
-2. To use pre-trained weights, download safetensors files from HuggingFace and place them in ./models dir.
+1. To use pre-trained weights, download safetensors files from HuggingFace and place them in ./models dir.
 The results reported in the paper use the weights "resnet34.a1_in1k" and "vit_small_patch16_224.augreg_in21k_ft_in1k"
-3. Optional: use error_labels.json (the new labels published together with the manuscript) to create the IndustReal error images subset.
+2. Optional: use error_labels.json (the new labels published together with the manuscript) to create the IndustReal error images subset.
 The image names contain all required information: the IndustReal recording and frame name of each image, the error category, the user-intended state, the bounding box, and whether the assembly state is not occluded (indicated with binary